 You are here:

-One of the only museums in the world dedicated to nursing, the Living History Museum honors the critical role of nurses and chronicles the continuing story of the profession.
+Maryland’s only museum dedicated to nursing, the Living History Museum honors the critical role of nurses and chronicles the continuing story of the profession.

-The museum features hundreds of historic items—from a 19thcentury nurses’ uniform to artillery shells and geisha dolls brought back by nurses from both World Wars.
-The museum also features video and audio oral histories of nurses recounting stories from bygone eras.
-Together, the carefully curated exhibits in the museum weave an insightful tapestry of the nursing profession throughout the generations—with the University of Maryland School of Nursing serving as its common thread.
+Established in 1999, the museum displays hundreds of historic items, including a 19th century nurse’s uniform, early 20th century textbooks and medical apparatus, and wartime letters and photographs collected by nurses serving in the military.
+It also features video and audio histories of nurses recounting stories from previous generations.
+Together, the exhibits in the museum weave an insightful tapestry of the nursing profession – with the University of Maryland School of Nursing serving as its common thread.

-The museum is open from 10 a.m. to 2 p.m.
-Mondays and Tuesdays during the fall and spring academic semesters.
+The Living History Museum is open from 10 a.m. to 2 p.m.
+Tuesdays and Wednesdays during the fall and spring academic semesters or by appointment.
 Admission is free.
-To arrange a tour, contact our curator, Heather Ritterpusch, MA.
+To arrange a tour, contact Cynthia Sikorski at firstname.lastname@example.org or 410-706-0674.